Kabelo2023/opsc6312-poe-part-3-ST10267985/docs/ai-use.md

 Verification and originality.
 All AI-generated code was reviewed, compiled, and tested in the Android emulator; I adapted snippets to fit my project structure and naming.
 Where the AI suggested third-party concepts, I verified APIs against official Android documentation.
 No large external code blocks were copied verbatim beyond short boilerplate necessary for Android components.

-No AI-generated images were used; app screenshots are my own emulator captures.
+No AI-generated images were used.